 Analysis and management of upland ecosystems to meet wildlife management and biodiversity objectives.
 Mitigation of human impact.
-Field trips reauired.
-Wildlife Research and Management 413 Techniques Fall.
-3(1-6) P: FW 101 and FW 101L Field techniques used in collecting, analyzing, and communicating data on wild animal populations and their habitats.
+Field trips re- Wildlife Research and Management 413 Techniques Fall.
+3(1-6) P: (FW 101L or FW 238) and completion of Tier I writing requirement Field techniques used in collecting, analyzing, and communicating data on wild animal populations and their habitats.
 Field trips required.
-414 Aquatic Ecosystem Management Fall.
-3(3-0) P: (ZOL 355) and completion of Tier I writing requirement.
-Management of aquatic habitats and populations for ecological and socioeconomic objectives; human impacts on aquatic ecosystems.
+Aquatic Ecosystem Management Fall.
+3(3-0) P: (ZOL 355) and completion of Tier I writing requirement Management of aquatic habitats and populations for ecological and socioeconomic objectives; human impacts on aquatic ecosystems.
 Field trips required.
 416 Marine Ecosystem Management Fall.
-3(3-0) P: ZOL 355 RB: FW 110 or ZOL 353 or GLG 303 Management of marine ecosystems and populations for ecological and socio-economic objectives.
+3(3-0) P: (ZOL 355) and completion of Tier I writing requirement RB: FW 110 or ZOL 303 or ZOL 353 Management of marine ecosystems and populations for ecological and socio-economic objectives.
 Anthropogenic impacts, mitigation, and marine resource conservation strategies.
 Field trips required.
-Wetland Ecology and Management 417 Fall.
+Wetland Ecology and Management Fall.
 3(2-3) P: (ZOL 355) and completion of Tier I Writing requirement SA: FW 412 Biological, physical, and chemical processes controlling wetland structure and function.
 Utilization, mitigation, and conservation of wetlands on a sustainable basis 419 Applications of Geographic Information Systems to Natural Resources Management Spring.
-4(2-4) Interdepartmental with Community, Agriculture, Recreation and Resource Studies and Biosystems Engineering and Forestry and Geography.
+4(2-4) Interdepartmental with Biosystems Engineering and Forestry and Geography.
 Administered by Fisheries and Wildlife.
-P: GEO 221 Application of geographic information systems, remote sensing, and global positioning systems to integrated planning and management for fish, wildlife, and related resources.
+RB: GEO 221 Application of geographic information systems, remote sensing, and global positioning systems to integrated planning and management for fish, wildlife, and related resources.
 420 Stream Ecology Fall.
 3(3-0) Interdepartmental with Zoology.
 Administered by Fisheries and Wildlife.
-P ZOL 355 or approval of department RB: CEM 141 Biological and environmental factors determining structure and function of stream ecosystems.
+P: ZOL 355 or approval of department RB: CFM 141 Biological and environmental factors determining structure and function of stream ecosystems.
 422 Aquatic Entomology Fall of odd years.
 3(2-3) Interdepartmental with Entomology and Zoology.
 Administered by Entomology.
 P: BS 162 SA: ENT 420 Biology, ecology and systematics of aquatic insects in streams, rivers and lakes.
 Field trips and aquatic insect collection required.
-423 Principles of Fish and Wildlife Disease Fall.
+Principles of Fish and Wildlife Disease 423 Fall of odd years.
 3(3-0) Interdepartmental with Large Animal Clinical Sciences.
 Administered by Fisheries and Wildlife.
 P: (BS 162 and BS 172) or (BS 182H and BS 192H) or LB 144 RB: Additional course work in ecology, zoology, microbiology or environmental science.
-R: Open to juniors or seniors or graduate students in the College of Agriculture and Natural Resources or in the College of Natural Science or in the College of Veterinary Medicine.
-Diseases of fish and wildlife species.
-Disease detection and diagnosis.
+R: Open to juniors or seniors or graduate students in the College of Agriculture and Natural Resources or in the College of Natural Science or in the College of Veterinary Medicine or approval of depart- Diseases of fish and wildlife species. detection and diagnosis.
 Ecological and epidemiological analysis and management of major classes of wildlife diseases.
 Threatened and endangered species, game species, and fish and wildlife species that serve as vectors or reservoirs of human and domestic animal diseases.
-Principles of Fish and Wildlife Disease 423L Laboratory Fall of odd years.
+423L Principles of Fish and Wildlife Disease Laboratory Fall of odd years.
 1(0-3) Interdepartmental with Large Animal Clinical Sciences.
 Administered by Fisheries and Wildlife.
 RB: Additional laboratory course work in ecology, zoology, microbiology or environmental sciences.
 C: FW 423 concurrently.
 Tools for diagnosis and assessment of disease in fish and wildlife populations.